“In 2002 there were 100 floats, now it's 40. But it's no less spectacular. They did a fantastic job.”

 16 May, 14:08.
 Through central Stockholm.

-Group classes, outdoor gym, Tanita scans — all free for KTH students.
+Group classes, outdoor gym, Tanita scans.
+All free for KTH students.